khanglvg/Translate-Cracking-the-Coding-Interview/Cracking-the-Coding-Interview/Chapter12-Testing/English-Version.md

 We need to ensure that the program handles bad or unusual input gracefully.
 This means checking the following conditions:
 - Test with negative numbers for x and y.
 - Test with x larger than the width.
-- Test withy larger than the heigh.
+- Test with y larger than the heigh.
 - Test with a completely full board.
 - Test with an empty or nearly empty board.
 - Test with far more white pieces than black.